JayMass5800/HabitV8/paperwork/APPLE_APP_STORE_LISTING.md

 **Testing Notes**:
 - App works completely offline
-- Health integration is optional and can be disabled
 - All AI processing happens locally
 - No account registration required
 - No in-app purchases or subscriptions